Pali-Aike volcanic field: Cause of volcanism

 The origin of oceanic-type magmas close to plate boundaries, which occur in other places of the world as well, is usually attributed to slab-dependent processes.
 The most important among these is the formation of slab windows (gaps in the downgoing plate which allow asthenosphere to ascend) when spreading ridges collide with subduction zones.
 The slab window generated by the Chile Ridge's subduction passed at the latitudes of Pali-Aike about 4.5 million years ago; volcanic activity commenced soon afterwards but the time difference was enough for any subduction-influenced mantle to be displaced by fresher mantle moving through the window, which is the main source of the Pali-Aike volcanic rocks.
 Eight to six million years ago, a change in the motion of the South America Plate relative to the Scotia Plate caused the onset of a stretching tectonic regime in the Pali-Aike area, thus allowing the ascent of magmas.
 The large amounts of xenoliths and primitiveness of the magmas suggest that once they had formed, they very quickly rose through the crust to the surface.

 Eruptive history

 Volcanic activity at Pali-Aike spans the late Pliocene to Holocene and has been subdivided into the three units U1, U2 and U3.
 The oldest U1 unit consists of basaltic plateaus, while U2 and U3 are individual vents with accompanying lava flows.
 An additional Miocene volcanic stage ("Basaltos Bella Vista") crops out at the northwestern end of the volcanic field and is heavily eroded.
 There is no evidence of a systematic migration of vent sites.
 Potassium–argon dating has yielded ages of between 3.78 and 0.17 million years ago.
+Several eruptions 770,000 years ago formed maars, including Laguna Timone.
 The age of Potrok Aike is not known with certainty but its minimum age on the basis of sediment core data is 240,000 years before present.